Wills and Trusts Online in Arizona

 We can help you to prepare your Wills and Trusts Online in AZ today.
 We can also help you with your Last Will and Testament Online in Arizona.
 We want to make sure your stay out of probate court.

 A lot of our clients are afraid when they start the estate planning process with us.
 They have so many questions about the process and how long it will take.
 The time that it will take is specially important for adults that have a busy life.
 They can't take a lot of time from work to see an estate planning lawyer.
+If you are unable to see a lawyer in person, go to willsandtrust.com and start your online process today.

 Although Arizona now allow for wills to be done online we still prefer to create a mix between a online process and an in-person process.
 It is with that idea in mind that we decided to offer estate plan in an online format.
+However, before you come in to make a will or trust, look up willsandtrust.com to learn more about it and expand your knowledge if you would like to do this online.

 After you are done signing you send it back to our law firm office in Chandler, AZ.
 We create an electronic copy of your files, we register any documents that need to be registered with a court or registrar, and we send the documents back to you.
+One commonly question asked is do lawyers keep copies of trusts?
+Here at our law firm, we keep copies for up to 3 years.

 We will instruct you how to address bank accounts, real property, personal property, guard for minor children, etc.